hed-standard/hed-specification/hedspec/HEDspecification.md

     <schemaAttributeDefinition>
 ```

-The `&lt;property>` elements indicate where various schema attributes apply.
+The `<property>` elements indicate where various schema attributes apply.
 Their meanings are hard-coded into the schema processors.
 Table B.3 lists the names of these properties.

 ##### Table B.3.
 HED schema attribute properties.

 <table>
   <tr>